Language selection

 Regulatory cooperation efforts (domestic and international)

-The Nunavut Fishery Regulations are being co-developed in partnership with Nunavut Tunngavik Incorporated, the Government of Nunavut, the Government of Nunavut, and the Nunavut Wildlife Management Board, along with Makivik Corporation representing the interests of Nunavik Inuit in areas of equal use and occupancy.
+The Nunavut Fishery Regulations are being co-developed in partnership with Nunavut Tunngavik Incorporated, the Government of Nunavut, Makivik Corporation and the Cree Nation Government.

-As part of the regulatory development process, consultation and engagement sessions with Nunavut and Nunavik community members, beneficiaries, key Indigenous parties, co-management organizations and stakeholders will take place.
+As part of the regulatory development process, consultation and engagement sessions with Nunavut and Nunavik Inuit and Eeyou Cree community members, beneficiaries, key Indigenous parties, co-management organizations and stakeholders has taken place.

 Public consultation opportunities

-Further engagement and consultation will take place with rights holders, and as well as with other governments, Indigenous communities and stakeholders inside and adjacent to Nunavut.
+Engagement and consultation has taken place with rights holders, and as well as with other governments, Indigenous communities and stakeholders inside and adjacent to Nunavut.

 Further information

-While the initial policy consultation period has closed, more information on the proposed Nunavut Fishery Regulations can be found here.
+More information on the proposed Nunavut Fishery Regulations can be found here and here.

 Departmental contact